exo-explore/exo/README.md

   <h2>Update: exo is hiring.
 See <a href="https://exolabs.net">here</a> for more details.</h2>
 </div>

+OKHand.zy fork add new  feature:
+- support CLI and ChatAPI use local model (only support mlx inference engine)
+- add new args "--add-local-model"
+- add init exo folder and model config file in /.cache/exo

 ## Get Involved

 exo is **experimental** software.
 Expect bugs early on.
 Create issues so they can be fixed.
 The [exo labs](https://x.com/exolabs) team will strive to resolve issues quickly.